Veera (Tamil TV series): Development

 Initially, the title of the serial was set to be 'Sivamurugan Textiles'.
 Due to undisclosed reasons, the first promo was released with a new name 'Veera' on 8 February 2024.
-Siva Sekar was chosen to direct the show.

 Casting

 Vaishnavi Arulmozhi was cast as Veera, marking her return after Peranbu.
 Arun Crizer was cast as the male lead role, marking his return after Rajini.
 Sibbu Suryan was cast as in a cameo role.
-Subiksha Kayarohanam was cast as Veera's younger sister Kanmani, who plays a negative role.

-In 17 May 2024, Santhana Bharathi was brought in for special appearances.
-In 7 August 2024, Prajin was cast in special appearance as Raja.
-In 13 February 2025, R. Pandiarajan was cast in special appearance as Judge.
+On 17 May 2024, Santhana Bharathi was brought in for special appearances.
+On 7 August 2024, Prajin was cast in special appearance as Raja.
+On 13 February 2025, R. Pandiarajan was cast in special appearance as Judge.

 Release

-The first promo was released on 8 February 2024 featuring Vaishnavi Arulmozhi, Crizer, Sibbu Suryan, Subiksha Kayarohanam and Pasanga Sivakumar.
-The second promo was unveiled on 16 February 2024 and revealing the release date.

 The show began airing on Zee Tamil on 26 February 2024 from Monday to Friday, replacing Maari.

 Reception

 The show got a TVR of 3.69 on launching week on 26 February 2024.
 In July 2024, the series was the third most watched serial in Zee Tamil with 4.11 TVR.